Sociology: Anthropology, BA

 - Public Relations

-The Anthropology minor offers students the opportunity to study the past and present of humans while gaining an understanding of the development of human cultures and populations.
-Students can study Comparative Cultures, Biological Anthropology, and Cultural Anthropology while focusing on critical thinking, communication skills, and ethical judgement.
+The Anthropology minor offers you the opportunity to study the past and present of humans while gaining an understanding of the development of human cultures and populations.
+You can study Comparative Cultures, Biological Anthropology, and Cultural Anthropology while focusing on critical thinking, communication skills, and ethical judgement.

 For minor requirements, please visit the Office of Registrar.